chmarshall14/GEOS2WRF/README.md

 You will have to change the directory paths in these scripts to use them.
 It also assumes you have GEOS2WRF and WRF-4.0 compiled on your system.

 Below is a log of how each of the scripts work.
-To run this (after you have changed the directory paths in the scripts), the only thing you should regularly have to edit is the namelist.geos_scripts, which allows you to change the start and end times of your storms.
-From there,
+To run this (after you have changed the directory paths in the scripts), the only thing you should regularly have to edit is the namelist_geos_scripts, which allows you to change the start and end times of your storms.
+From there, the download_wrapper downloads and organizes the NASA data, the geos_wrapper processes it, the util_wrapper creates three more necessary fields and the cat_wrapper packages all the disparate files into one GEOS:TIMESTAMP file to use with WPS.

 These are python scripts that take a start date and end date and time as inputs, then download the necessary data files from NASA and process them using GEOS2WPS and the utilities createLANDSEA, createRH, and createSOILHGT.